-The 2017 annual total compensation of the median compensated of all our employees who were employed as of December 31, 2017, other than Bradley J. Dodson, was \$75,506.
-Mr. Dodson's 2017 annual total compensation was \$3,046,533 and the ratio of these two amounts was 40:1.
+The 2018 annual total compensation of the median compensated employee was \$67,159.
+Mr. Dodson's 2018 annual total compensation was \$3,433,865 and the ratio of these two amounts was 51:1.

 The SEC's rules for identifying the median compensated employee and calculating the pay ratio based on that employee's annual total compensation allow companies to adopt a variety of methodologies, to apply certain exclusions, and to make reasonable estimates and assumptions that reflect their employee populations and compensation practices.
 As a result, the pay ratio reported by other companies may not be comparable to the pay ratio reported above, as other companies have different employee populations and compensation practices and may utilize different methodologies, exclusions, estimates and assumptions in calculating their own pay ratios.